MissingMaps/missingmaps.github.io/app/assets/downloads/MissingMaps_validation_josm_en.md

 This will find all the roads that have a name.
 Click on each one to see what the name is and if it seems correct.
 If it’s something descriptive like “road” or “dirt road” it may be incorrect, the mapper might have meant to tag it but changed the name by mistake.
 Remove it if it seems wrong.
 But be careful, we don’t want to remove accurate data.

 Road classification is also important.
 Sometimes remote mappers will tag roads as much more important than they should be.
 Consult the task’s instructions and description for how roads should be tagged.

 If there are many motorway, trunk, primary, secondary and tertiary roads, especially in a rural area, the tags might be incorrect.
 These will appear bright colors like blue, yellow, orange and red.
 If you see those on your task, double check them.
 Maybe they should be something smaller like tertiary, residential or unclassified.

-Roads should not join buildings, unless the road goes through the building, which is very rare and usually only seen in large cities.
+Roads should not connect with buildings, unless the road goes through the building, which is very rare and usually only seen in large cities.

 Here’s an example.
 The building on the right is attached to the road – see the larger slightly larger square where they are attached.
 That bigger square indicates a joined node.